Ruthmwaura/week3_R_IP/README.md

 ## Description

-Carrefour Kenya and are currently undertaking a project that will inform the marketing department on the most relevant marketing strategies that will result in the highest no. of sales (total price including tax).
-This project has been divided into four parts where I'll explore a recent marketing dataset by performing various unsupervised learning techniques and later providing recommendations based on the insights.
+Carrefour Kenya are currently undertaking a project that will inform the marketing department on the most relevant marketing strategies that will result in the highest no. of sales (total price including tax).
+This project has been divided into four parts where I'll explore a recent marketing datasets by performing various unsupervised learning techniques and later provide recommendations based on the insights that will help inform the marketing department on the most relevant marketing strategies.

 ## Approach

-### Part 1:Dimensionality Reduction
+### Part 1:Dimensionality Reduction inform the marketing department on the most relevant marketing strategie

 This section of the project entails reducing your dataset to a low dimensional dataset using PCA.
 I performed analysis and provided insights gained from your analysis.